surveyjs/survey-pdf/docs/HtmlToPdf.md

 const surveyPDF = new SurveyPDF.SurveyPDF(json, options);
 ```

-Standard render of html is not supports of using custom font at this moment.
+Standard render of html is not supports of using custom font at this moment